saasbook/LEAD-Center/README.md

 If time permits, further functionality such as organization portals and event planners can be implemented.

+Since heroku's filesystem is ephemeral, there should be a solution to updating content without pushing.
+In particular, the interests.csv file, and quiz questions.

 ## Deployment instructions

 The current app is already deployed to [Heroku](https://communities-cal.herokuapp.com).
 However, if you wish to deploy your own version of this app to your own Heroku account, you can can easily deploy using `git` by following [this guide](https://devcenter.heroku.com/articles/git).